phoenix-codecrafters/phoenix-codecrafters.github.io/index.md

 # Developer Guide

 ## Installation
-The following steps will walk you through installing and running the application locally.
+These instructions will guide you through the process of installing and running the application on your local computer.

-1. In order
+1. In order to begin using the application you will need to <a href="https://www.meteor.com/install"> install Meteor </a>

 2. v
 3. v